cuprum-acid/LeastSquareApproximation/README.md

 # Least Square Approximation
-C++ program to compose a least square approximation for a given data set.
-Itvgenerates an image with GNUPlot.
+C++ program to compose the least square approximation for a given data set.
+It generates an image with GNUPlot.

 List of 10 points that were tested: